tytydraco/yessleep/out/The_Carrigan_bloodline_has_kept_something_locked_up_for_generations_My_sister_is_the_last_true_Carrigan.md

 As if in answer, every door in the house slammed shut at once—a percussive blast that shook the walls and sent dust raining from the ceiling.
 From Abilene's room came a thin, terrified wail.

 I was on my feet before I could think, stumbling toward her room, my phone's light carving a frantic path before me.
 The air felt thick, resistant, as if I were trying to run underwater.
-And it was cold—a bone-deep, unnatural cold that had nothing to do with the Missouri night and everything to do with the wrongness spreading through the house like ink through water.
+And it was cold—a bone-deep, unnatural cold that had nothing to do with the Louisiana night and everything to do with the wrongness spreading through the house like ink through water.

 I reached Abilene's door and found it locked.
 Not stuck—locked.
 From the inside.